meharaz733/meharaz733/README.md

 # Hi there, I'm Meharaz Hossain 👋

-I am a final-year Computer Science and Engineering student passionate about **AI, Machine Learning, Deep Learning, and Software Development**.
+I am a final-year Computer Science and Engineering student passionate about **GEN AI**.
 I enjoy building real-world projects, solving challenging problems, and exploring new technologies.

 ---